Texas Almond

 Maintenance

 Slow growing, small tree, rare in the wild, but is propagated commercially.
 Often thicket forming, so give room to spread.
 Good as accent tree, shrub, and wildlife plant.
 Susceptible to web worm.
-Native habitat: limestone slopes and ledges.
 WARNING: seeds are toxic to humans.
-Propagation: seed, softwood cutting.
+Native habitat: dry, open grasslands and shrublands, rocky streambeds, uplands, hills, slopes, sandy brushy plains, canyons, in rock outcroppings.

 Blooms February-May.
 Bark is gray with new growth on branchlets covered with woolly hairs.
 Leaves are oblong, with rounded to pointed tips that gradually taper at the base.
 Flowers are small, white, on short spurs, appearing in spring with the leaves.
+Male and female flowers on separate trees.
 Round, black fruit has a large pit.
-Nectar for hummingbirds.

 About the Region